Updated August 22, 2023

 - Once the filter is applied, go to column A, “Customer Name”, and click on the drop-down box.

-- In the search field, type “*Prem*” and click on OK.
+- Type “*Prem*” in the search field and click OK.

-- As you can see, all the three companies which have “Prem” in their name has been filtered and selected.
+- As you can see, all three companies which have “Prem” in their name have been filtered and selected.

 Example #2 – Find and Replace Using Wildcard Character

 The area where we can use the wildcard characters effectively to find and replace words in Excel.
 Let us take a similar example of what we used in Example 1.

-In the first example, we filtered the companies’ name, which has “Prem” in their name.
+In the first example, we filtered the companies’ names with “Prem” in them.
 So in this example, we will try to find the companies that have “prem” in their name and replace the name of the company with the name “Prem Group of Companies”.
-So for doing this, you need to follow the below steps.
+So to do this, you need to follow the below steps.

 - Press CTRL + H in Excel, and you will see the below screen open.

 - In the Find what field, enter the word “*Prem*” to search the name of the companies with “Prem” in its name.

-- Now click on “Replace All” button so that it will replace all the name of the companies which has “prem” in its name with “Prem Group of Companies”.
+- Now click on the “Replace All” button so that it will replace all the name of the companies which has “prem” in their name with “Prem Group of Companies”.

-- After clicking on the “Replace All” button, we will get the below dialog box.
+- After clicking the “Replace All” button, we will get the dialog box below.

 You can see that the companies’ name in row 3, 7 & 8 is changed to “Prem Group of Companies”.

 Example #3 – Vlookup Using Wildcard Character

-Like we used to find and replace with the help of wildcard character, we can also use wildcard characters in excel Vlookup.
+Like we used to find and replace with the help of wildcard characters, we can also use wildcard characters in Excel Vlookup.
 We will take a similar example of example 1.
-But in addition to the data in example 1, we have a table with an initial reference of company name in column E.
+But in addition to the data in example 1, we have a table with an initial reference of the company name in column E.